olegatorh/API_endpoints/README.md

 3) open API_endpoints and run: "python3 -m venv <name_of_virtualenv>";
 4) then activate it, (linux): "source <name_of_virtualenv>/bin/activate", (windows): "<name_of_virtualenv>/Source/activate.bat";
 5) back to previos folder wich includes manage.py and run: "pip install --upgrade pip" and after "pip install -r requirements.txt";
-6) now you need fill your settings for mysql server, in folder APIendpoints rename file .env.example to .env and fill all parameters, hint(secret key you take from here https://djecrety.ir/) all mysql database paramenters from mysqlserver
+6) now you need fill your settings for mysql server, in folder APIendpoints rename file .env.example to .env and fill all parameters, hint(secret key you take from here https://djecrety.ir/) all mysql database paramenters from mysqlserver;
-7) create superuser by python manage.py createsuperuser
+7) create superuser by python manage.py createsuperuser;
 8) after all dependencies will install and you filled .env run: "python manage.py runserver";

 # DESCRIPTION